Don Baron Jayatilaka: Personal life

-He married Mallika Batuwantudawe in 1898, they had five children, three daughters and two sons.
+He married Mallika Batuwantudawe, daughter of Robert Batuwanthudawa who owned the Lanka Abhihawa Visrutha Press that had published the Dinamina newspaper when it was owned by H. S. Perera, before it was taken over by D. R. Wijewardena.
+The marriage took place on 12 August 1898 at Waragoda, and produced five children, three daughters and two sons.

 Death and legacy

 In 1944, he fell ill and began his return to Ceylon.
 He died on 29 May 1944 due to a heart attack in Bangalore.
 His body was returned to Ceylon in a special plane for the final rites.
 Sir Baron Jayatilaka was highly respected during his lifetime by both Ceylonese and British.
 Following his retirement from the State Council, he held the first diplomatic appointment of the Government of Ceylon.

+On 4 January 1933, Jayatilaka had written his last will, in which he made the Public Trustee the sole executor of his estates and assets, including his residence Thurburn House, Colombo, which he expected to be used as the offices of the Public Trustee Department.
 In 2018, a statue of Sir Baron Jayatilaka was erected at Thurburn House, Colombo.